seschwartz8/portfolio-website/README.md

 ## Description

 This portfolio website showcases my work in web development.
 It also provides access to my contact information and resume.
-The website itself was built by me and is being continuously updated as I learn and grow as a developer.
+The website itself was built by me and is ocassionally updated as needed.

 ## Installation